-Even the closest couples can find it difficult to talk about money, but it’s so important — because money is the number one cause of relationship stress.
-“Studies show that couples fight more about money than sex,” Priya Malani, co-founder of Stash Wealth, a wealth management company, tells Brides.
+Even the closest couples can find it difficult to talk about money, but it’s so important—because money is the number one cause of relationship stress.
+“Studies show that couples fight more about money than sex,” says Priya Malani, co-founder of wealth management company Stash Wealth.
 “We often joke at Stash, that in working with couples, most of our job is therapy before we even get to begin the money stuff.
 But when you enter a serious relationship (we consider moving in together a good indicator) it becomes vital for a couple to start talking about money and at least attempt to begin speaking a similar ‘money language’.”

 1. Discuss Your Goals

 Reminding your partner of your financial goals is important because it can help your partner visualize and understand why they need to be better with money.
 “Saving for the sake of saving is NO FUN,” Malani says.
 “But deciding what your saving for, can be.
 Do you guys want to buy a house someday?
 Do you want to upgrade your lifestyle?
 Take more vacations?
 Plan for a family?
 Relocate?
 Quit your job?

 If you don't know where you're headed, it's impossible to measure if you're making progress towards your destination or see the impact of your crappy financial habits.
 While it sounds cheesy, having a conversation about your financial goals is critical to see if you and your partner prioritize the same things in life.
 Don't just talk about your goals, take it one step further and define them as high priority or low priority.”
 Write down your goals and put them somewhere you can both see them, so they work as a reminder.

 2. Role Play